Home – About Me

-My parents were cruel: my father made me slide down mountains (even when I had mumps — photo); and my mother trapped me in a dungeon full of old books.
+My parents were cruel: my father made me slide down mountains (even when I had mumps: exhibit A – photo); and my mother trapped me in a dungeon full of old books.
 No, not really.
 Mum worked in a small children’s library where I’d go after school, which inspired my love of books; and Dad was a mountaineer and gave me a love of the outdoors.
 Significant books were Horton Hatches the Egg; The Crab with the Golden Claws; and The Hobbit.
 As a teen I loved reading sci-fi, especially Ray Bradbury stories.

-My first adult jobs included work at the Christchurch City Mission, gardener, insect research assistant (aka bug counter); later a primary school teacher for 15 years; and now a full time writer and editor.
+My first adult jobs included community work, gardener, insect research assistant (aka bug counter); later a primary school teacher for 15 years; and now a full time writer and editor.
 I’ve always got a buzz from writing — I thank my Year 4 teacher, Mr Stedman, who praised a quirky report I wrote.
-Science is cool: I studied it at university and have written many short science books for children.
+Science is cool: I studied it at university and have written many science books for children.

 My wife Penelope Todd is a fine novelist, bold publisher and excellent editor and we have 3 lovely grown up children.

 What were you like at school?
 A bit shy, a bit worried, but I had a sense of humour that made it a bit of fun.

 What was your favourite/most hated subject at school?
-I loved English but found PE painful (I was always cold).
+I loved English but found PE painful (I was skinny and always cold).